PeterMosmans/deserialization-lab/Solution_1.md

 `payload.json`.
 This should fire off an event, and execute the `curl` command for you.

-**Remark** Long lines can be separated using the backslash.
-This makes it easier reading the command.
+:blue_book: **Note**: Long lines can be separated using the backslash.
+This makes it easier reading the full command.

 ## Executing commands